 Jawwad Mustafa & Nikki Adebiyi

 Nikki Adebiyi & Jawwad Mustafa are advisors to the Emerging Minds Network.
-Here, they present recommendations from the workshop they facilitated with young people affected by racism on the 16 January 2021.
+Here, they present recommendations from the workshop they facilitated with young people affected by racism in January 2021.

 Nikki Adebiyi is a Lived Experience Leader and mental health advocate dedicated to raising awareness about social and systemic barriers to healing from trauma and childhood adversity.
 She is Founder of the Bounce Black community.